costajob/app-servers/README.md

 ##### Concurrency and parallelism
 Puma delivers concurrency by using native threads.
 Because of MRI's GIL, Puma relies on the pre-forking model for parallelism: 8 processes (workers) are forked, one acts as the parent.
-Ruby 3.0 will include a new concurrency model beta-named *Guild*: yet it has to be seen how future App servers will use it efficiently.

 ### Plug with Cowboy
 I tested Elixir by using [Plug](https://github.com/elixir-lang/plug) library that provides a [Cowboy](https://github.com/ninenines/cowboy) adapter.